Nessmonk/botMan/README.md

 }
 ```

- - Type `nodemon` in your terminal.
+ - Type `node bot.js` in your terminal.
  - Congratulations, your bot is now running, don't forget to invite it to your server.

 ## Token